 - Always schedule time for testing your experiment in the lab you will be using at least one week ahead of your experiment.
 Give at least two weeks notice for any software installations.
 Please review the "READ ME" document, found on every lab computer desktop.
 This document contains important computer information and it is kept updated with the latest IT recommendations.

 All labs in the Carlson School have restricted access.
 In order to gain card access to the labs you will be using, you must go through lab security training.
 Please contact the Lab Manager or the Lab Assistant at firstname.lastname@example.org to set up a training.
 After training your access to the lab will be requested.
 Please allow 48 hours for lab clearance processing.

 Behavioral lab space can be reserved for developing experiments.

 Locked storage will be given on a per-study basis, based on availability.
 General storage is available for limited, generic lab supplies.
 Please remove all your stored supplies at the end of your study.
-Food must be stored in hard sealed containers, available from the Lab Manager.
+Food must be stored in hard sealed containers.